Omega-Numworks/Omega-Guide/_pages/en_US/get-started.md

 If you have a N0100, STOP - your calculator is already unlocked!
 Continue from [here](n0100-now-what).
 {: .notice--warning}

 If you have a N0120, STOP - You can't install a CFW on it.
-But that's not the end, [there are a fewthings you still can do](what-to-do-locked)
+But that's not the end, [there are still a few things you can do](what-to-do-locked)
 {: .notice--warning}